melvincheng0830/Guidance-and-Navigation-Visual-odometry-/README.md

 </p>

 There are multiple source control functions as shown above.
 You can know more about them through this tutorial: <a href="https://medium.com/mindorks/what-is-git-commit-push-pull-log-aliases-fetch-config-clone-56bc52a3601c"><strong>Link</strong></a>

 ### 6. Pushing changes back to GitHub

+Remember to use the "Push" function to sync everything back to the remtoe repository, otherwise everything will just stay in the local machine!

+## MATLAB and GitHub Tutorial Videos

+Here are some tutorial videos for your to follow:

+Offical MATLAB & Git Tutorial: <a href="https://www.youtube.com/watch?v=O7A27uMduo0&ab_channel=MATLAB"><strong>Link</strong></a>

+A Step-by-step version: <a href="https://medium.com/mindorks/what-is-git-commit-push-pull-log-aliases-fetch-config-clone-56bc52a3601c"><strong>Link</strong></a>